 While Q1 saw some temporary downfalls in pricing, the commodity managed to trend almost entirely upwards through the quarter.
 It peaked at US$13,605 in March, its highest point so far this year.

 Q2 told a different story for the base metal, however, as it began to slide downwards by mid-April.
 The commodity experienced its lowest point of the quarter in early June when it hit US$11,575, though it managed to rally back up to US$12,660 by the end of the month.

 According to FocusEconomics Lead Economist Ricard Torné, the bullish sentiment towards nickel found in Q1 ebbed through Q2 on the back of oversupply and reignited trade war concerns.

 “Nickel prices slumped recently on narrowing supply deficits and weaker growth prospects in China amid the intensifying trade spat with the US, which has knocked demand,” he said.
 “This came as a surprise to many analysts who had expected prices to trend higher through the first half of the year.”

 Nickel price update: Supply dynamics

-“Expansion in nickel pig iron supply … has reduced the market deficits.
+“Expansion in NPI supply … has reduced the market deficits.
 At the same time, there is a risk to demand, mainly in China, where high stainless stocks and strong stainless production is leading to stainless oversupply and talk of cuts.
 Both are risks on the downside.”